top environmental nonprofits

 2. World Resources Institute

 The World Resources Institute is a global nonprofit focused on research.
 It works with government entities, corporations, private companies and other nonprofits to address environmental responsibility and global climate change issues.
-It focuses on food, forests, water, energy, cities, climate and oceans.
+Its focus on food, forests, water, energy, cities, climate and oceans are commendable.

-In 2020, the World Resources Institute has focused on addressing disaster preparedness and the link between climate change and the COVID-19 pandemic.
-Some of its projects include redirecting agricultural subsidies to regenerative farmers, planning a low-carbon economic recovery after COVID-19 and a new framework for financial institutions that use data tools to set climate targets.
+In 2020, the World Resources Institute addressed disaster preparedness and the link between climate change and the COVID-19 pandemic.
+Some of its projects include the redirection of agricultural subsidies to regenerative farmers, planning a low-carbon economic recovery after COVID-19 and a new framework for financial institutions that use data tools to set climate targets.

 3. Earthjustice

 Earthjustice, formerly the Sierra Club Legal Defense Fund, is dedicated to litigating environmental issues and has been involved in legal matters since 1971.
-It focuses on three key goal areas: preserving natural habitats, healthy communities and clean energy.
+It focuses on three key goal areas: the preservation of natural habitats, healthy communities and clean energy.

 The team of attorneys at Earthjustice are some of the top environmental lawyers in the world, and additional staff includes research analysts, scientists and policy experts.
 The Earthjustice team has played a decisive role in some of the most important environmental law cases in recent history.